 The Lancaster Bible College Social Work Program exists to equip students to serve society and the Church through generalist social work practice, and lay the foundation for graduate studies in the field of Social Work within the context of a biblical worldview.

-The following goals and objectives have been identified specific to the Social Work Program:
+These are goals and objectives that have been identified specific to the Social Work Program.
+Click to expand each goal to see its program objective.

 Students are presented with a variety of learning opportunities to understand how a worldview serves as the foundation for personal reflection in preparation for work in Social Work.
 Lancaster Bible College prepares students to integrate biblical principles of love, care, compassion, service, addressing injustice, mercy, and many other constructs when preparing for work within a social work context.
 Students are instructed on the core values of social work and their synthesis with biblical values.